awslabs/scale-out-computing-on-aws/docs/tutorials/install-soca-cluster.md

     - Stack name is limited to 20 characters maximum (note: we automatically add soca- prefix)
     - Not supported on regions with less than 3 AZs (Northern California / us-west-1)

-- Environment Parameters: Choose your Linux Distribution, instance type for your master host, VPC CIDR, your IP which will be whitelisted for port 22, 80 and 443 as well as the root SSH keypair you want to use
+- Environment Parameters: Choose your Linux Distribution, instance type for your scheduler host, VPC CIDR, your IP which will be allowed to access port 22, 80 and 443 as well as the root SSH keypair you want to use

 - LDAP Parameters: Create a default LDAP user